NTNU-HPC-Lab/BAT/README.md

 ## Add your own auto-tuner
 It is easy to add new auto-tuner implementations for the benchmarks, just follow these steps:
+1. Implement the benchmark(s) you want with your auto-tuner.
+If your auto-tuner tunes a whole program, the benchmarks can be found in [src/programs](src/programs).
+However if you have an auto-tuner that tunes kernels, the benchmarks can be found in [src/kernels](src/kernels), and you have to generate the input data.
+Generating of input data can be done like in the KTT examples found [here](tuning_examples/ktt).
-1. Store your auto-tuner implementation of a benchmark inside a auto-tuner subdirectory in [tuning_examples](./tuning_examples).
+2. Store your auto-tuner implementation of a benchmark inside a auto-tuner subdirectory in [tuning_examples](./tuning_examples).
 The path to the benchmark implementation should look similar to `./tuning_examples/kernel_tuner/sort/`.
 2. Create a `config.json` file in the same directory as the auto-tuner with content similar to this:
 ```json
 {